Oleur/TopKotlinRepo/README.md

 - Support for large screens and tablets

 ### Application architecture improvements
-- Use OpenID AppAuth library for handling authentication instead of a hacky WebView
 - Find the right navigation system for the application
 - Challenging the Clean archi + MVVM once the app is bigger
 - Maybe go multi modules